-A very large North Texas Municipal Water District (NTMWD) has three Emergency Gas Dry Scrubber (EGS-300) on site in the event of a chlorine leak.
+A very large North Texas Municipal Water District (NTMWD) has three Emergency Gas Dry Scrubbers (EGS-300) on site in the event of a chlorine leak.
 On Wednesday, June 15th, one of the scrubbers had a significant chlorine leak during the middle of the night.
 By the time their main chlorine alarm system alerted staff to the leak, PureAir's EGS-300 had already kicked into gear, pulling the toxic gas from the air and through the scrubber where Safetysorb absorbent media neutralized it, releasing only purified, clean air into the building.

 According to the Instrumentation Technician working that night, "your system is working very well.
-It clearly detected a chlorine leak and was dealing with it before our main system did."
+It was dealing with the chlorine leak before our main system detected the leak."

 As a water treatment facility, they store more than 300 pounds of chlorine in each of their dry scrubbers.
 An unmanaged chlorine leak would require the facility to shut down and evacuate until the gas is under control.
-Not only is this costly in terms of downtime, but equipment damage could occur, or worse yet, employee illness or hospitalization may be required.
+Not only is this costly in terms of downtime, but equipment damage could also occur.